WanderingMat/Office-Automation/README.md

 # Office-Automation
-Simple scripts to automate the mundane tasks I encounter at the office
+Simple powershell scripts to automate the mundane tasks I encounter at the office